ARMmbed/mbed-client/docs/Introduction.md

 You will get more information about the error from the `error` parameter passed with the callback; use it to fix the source of the error.

-### Update
+##### The Update feature

-Periodically, or in response to events within the client or as initiated by mbed DS, the client updates its registration information with mbed DS.
-It sends an **Update** operation to mbed DS.
+Periodically, or in response to events within the client or as initiated by mbed Device Server, the client updates its registration information with mbed Device Server by sending it an **Update** operation.

+Normally, the enabler will update the registration automatically, but if you want to renew the registration before that, you can use this API.

 To update your registration: